TREC: APT Tactic / Technique Recognition via Few-Shot Provenance Subgraph Learning

 \subsection{APT Technique Recognition}

 After obtaining the embedding of a technique subgraph that covers an APT technique instance, the most intuitive way for APT technique recognition is to build a classification model, which takes the technique subgraph embedding as input and outputs the APT technique label of it.
 However, this intuitive method could be infeasible in practice due to challenge C1.
 First, since we cannot collect adequate training samples for all APT techniques in practice, it is almost impossible to train a multi-class classification model with high generalization ability to effectively capture and distinguish the diverse patterns of different APT techniques.
-Although we can train a separate binary classification model for each individual APT technique, the high degree of data imbalance would significantly reduce the data utilization.
 Second, the APT techniques are constantly evolving.
 When we need to consider a new APT technique, the entire classification model has to be retrained to adapt to the new label space.